Query Workbench

 View Query History

-The Query Workbench maintains a history of all the queries executed.
+The query editor maintains a history of all the queries executed.

 If you edit a previous query and execute it, the new query is stored at the end of the history.
 The history is persistent across browser sessions.
 The query history saves queries; due to limited browser storage, it doesn’t save query results.
 When you restart the browser or reload the page, you can see your old queries, but you must re-execute the queries if you want to see their results.